On A Mallows-type Model For (Ranked) Choices: A Ranking Model Based on Reverse Major Index

-It is difficult to tell which kernel is ``better" from an axiomatic approach as both distance functions satisfy the basic axioms for ranking distances (\cite{fligner1986distance}).
-Nevertheless, we will show later that RMJ-based ranking model leads to simple and estimatable (ranked) choice probabilities without compromising the desirable properties of Mallows, such as rationalizability and flexibility for a mixture setting.
+Despite the aforementioned difficulties, we will show later that the RMJ produces a more tangible ranking model for ranked choices.
+For example, the RMJ-based ranking model leads to simple and estimatable (ranked) choice probabilities without compromising the desirable properties of Mallows, such as rationalizability and flexibility for a mixture setting.
 Moreover, regarding its ability to describe preference distributions that may occur in practice, we will demonstrate its descriptive and predictive power in a case study with real preference data.
 Therefore, we believe that RMJ produces a promising tool that is more tailed to the application of learning population preferences from (ranked) choice data.